soverby/LayoutConstraintAnimation/README.md

 between frame animation and layout animation.

-To see what happens, run the app (in portrait mode, which should be the default), on the 'frame animation' tab you won't see an image, click the 'fire animation' button.
+To see what happens, run the app (in portrait mode, which should be the default), on the 'frame animation' tab you click the 'fire animation' button.
 You'll see that the image animates to the top of the view centered.

 Click the 'reset' button.